Full Convergence of Regularized Methods for Unconstrained Optimization: Conclusions

 \section{Conclusions}

 In this paper, we have established some convergence properties of regularized methods for unconstrained optimization, that is, algorithms that use quadratic models regularized by a power $r \ge 3$ of the norm of the step, focusing on the case where only the objective function and its gradient are evaluated.
 We have shown that, if the objective function is pseudoconvex and the regularized model is properly chosen at every iteration, then the whole sequence of points generated by this class of algorithms converges.
+Moreover, the convergence does not require bounded level sets.

 The key to obtain the above result is choosing, at every iteration, the matrix of the quadratic model in such a way that the resulting sequence of points is variable metric quasi-Fej{\'e}r monotone.

 We finally observe that the convergence of the whole sequence of points was established in~\cite{cartis:2011a,nesterov:2006} with $r = 3$ using second-order information.
 Specifically, the result was obtained in~\cite[Theorem~4.4]{cartis:2011a} when the Hessian of $f$ is continuous and there exists a subsequence of iterates converging to a point where the Hessian of $f$ is non-singular; whereas the result was obtained in~\cite[Theorem~3]{nesterov:2006} by employing exact minimizers of the regularized model built with the Hessian matrix of $f$, the latter assumed to be Lipschitz continuous and such that its smallest eigenvalue at the starting point is sufficiently large compared to the gradient norm.
 We see that our analysis differs mainly in that we do not require $f$ to have second-order derivatives (and we allow for a regularization power $r \ge 3$), although we impose the additional pseudoconvexity condition on $f$.
 Moreover, compared to~\cite{cartis:2011a}, our results do not need to assume specific properties at the limit, whereas, compared to~\cite{nesterov:2006}, our results are independent of the starting point and use approximate minimizers of the regularized model.